mojila/mojila-signal/README.md

 ## Output Format

-The signal generator returns a dictionary with the following information:
+The enhanced signal generator returns a dictionary with the following information:

 ```python
 {